chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 ### Evidence and Monitoring Systems

-The difference between intention and reality lies in evidence—the verifiable proof that security policies were actually followed rather than merely intended.
+The difference between intention and reality lies in evidence: the verifiable proof that security policies were actually followed rather than merely intended.
 Enterprise custody systems emphasize **Write-Once-Read-Many (WORM)** immutable logs with NTP-synchronized timestamps, ensuring that evidence cannot be altered after the fact.
 For example, S3 Object Lock can enforce WORM retention, and time sources should be NTP-synchronized per NIST guidance (e.g., SP 800-92).

 These comprehensive logs capture device attestations proving hardware integrity, signer participation records showing exactly who approved each transaction, and complete approval trails documenting the decision-making process.
 When a $50 million transaction moves from cold storage, the evidence trail shows which HSM generated the signature, which administrators provided approval, and exactly when each step occurred.

 All evidence feeds into **Security Information and Event Management (SIEM)** systems capable of detecting anomalies and policy violations in real-time.
 These systems might flag unusual transaction patterns, detect attempts to bypass approval workflows, or identify suspicious access patterns that could indicate compromised credentials.
-The goal extends beyond compliance—creating an audit trail that can withstand legal scrutiny, regulatory examination, and forensic investigation.
+The goal extends beyond compliance by creating an audit trail that can withstand legal scrutiny, regulatory examination, and forensic investigation.

 ### Disaster Recovery and Business Continuity